gigacontr.8

 Retrieve message id from phone and store it (as is) in file.

-Note: The structure and encoding of the audio data is yet unknown.
-Conversion to
+Note: The structure and encoding of the audio data is yet

-and from common audio file formats and playback of messages without the phone isn't
+unknown.
+Conversion to and from common audio file formats and

-possible.
-If you think you know something about the encoding, please contribute!
+think you know something about the encoding, please contribute!

 --amput file

-Read file and transfer it (as is) as an audio message to the phone.
+Read file and transfer it (as is) as an audio message to the

 PHONEBOOK TRANSFER

 The encoding used for these commands is currently latin1.
-This might be changed to utf-8.
+This might

---pbdump number mode
+--pbdump id mode

-Receive phonebook entries from handset id.
+Receive phonebook entries from handset id and dump them to the

-If mode is 1 ("old" mode), the command waits for phonebook entries to be sent via
+If mode is 1 ("old" mode), the command waits for phonebook

-the handset menu.
+entries to be sent via the handset menu.

-If mode is 2 ("new" mode, only works with 4000 Comfort and later handsets) the
+If mode is 2 ("new" mode, only works with 4000 Comfort and later

-entire phonebook is retrieved without user interaction.
+handsets) the entire phonebook is retrieved without user inter-

-mode" for all others.
-(Not implemented yet.)
+port it, and "old mode" for all others.

 --pbent name number id